-Think open outdoor spaces, beautiful golden sand beaches, waterways, parks and bushland.
+Think open outdoor spaces, beautiful golden sand beaches, waterways, national parks and bushland.
 Sydney’s landscape encourages an active outdoor lifestyle.

 So, it’s no surprise that Sydneysiders (what we call the natives, by the way) enjoy and cherish their recreational time more than New Yorkers and Londoners.

 If you end up moving to Sydney, make sure you take the time to soak in the beauty of these three waterfront gems: